nhanaz-pm-pl/Stalker/README.md

 - The console is allowed to see the commands the player uses.
 - Clean Code.

-# Using
+# Setup
-How to use?
+How to setup?
 Very simple!
+- Step 1: Download the plugin and put it in plugins(PocketMine-MP/plugins)
+- Step 2: Start the server to load config.yml
+- Step 3: After server startup is complete, stop the server.
-Please go to the path PocketMine-MP/plugin_data/Track/config.yml Then add the names of staffs that are allowed to view other players, console and rcon using the command.
+- Step 4: Go to the path PocketMine-MP/plugin_data/Track/config.yml
+- Step 5: Then add the names of staffs that are allowed to view other players, console and rcon using the command.

 # Future